AlanBerger/R-code-for-calculating-orientation-distribution-functions-for-rodlike-particles/README.md

 intent is to simply use larger numbers of grid points to obtain desired accuracy.

 The R function  compute_approx_ODF(N.theta.intervals, N.phi.intervals, W)
-uses the lexical scoping and function closure properties of the R programming language to do once, various setup calculations, and then have those results available. compute_approx_ODF then defines and returns the function
+uses the function closure properties of the R programming language to do once, various setup calculations, and then have those results
+available to the function
 calculate_ODF(initial.f, B, tau.conv, max.num.iter, min.iterations)
+that compute_approx_ODF defines and returns.
-that for a given value of the constant B in the free energy function F, and initial vector of values initial.f at the  grid points {Pj = j * pi / N.theta.intervals}, j = 1, 2, ..., N.theta.intervals - 1), calculates an approximate ODF f (a vector of values {fj} approximating the values of an ODF at the grid points {Pj}). f generally should approximate the values of a local minimum of F at the grid points {Pj}.
-Convergence of the iteration is tested as in [HBW 1984], using as the convergence bound   tau.conv
+For a given value of the constant B in the free energy function F, and initial vector of values initial.f at the  grid points {Pj = j * pi / N.theta.intervals}, j = 1, 2, ..., N.theta.intervals - 1, the function calculate_ODF
+calculates an approximate ODF f (a vector of values {fj} approximating the values of an ODF at the grid points {Pj}). f generally should approximate the values, at the grid points {Pj}, of an ODF that is a local minimum of F. Convergence of the iteration is tested as in [HBW 1984], using as the convergence bound   tau.conv

 max.num.iter is the maximum number of iterations allowed, and min.iterations